Residential Customer Charter (full version)

 Greywater consists of all non toilet wastewater.
 It includes wastewater from showers, spas, baths, hand basins, washing machines, dishwashers and laundry troughs.

 Interruption means, in the case of a customer’s water supply, a total loss of water supply to the property; or in the case of a customer’s sewerage service, the customer is unable to dispose of sewage through the sewer pipes on their property into Yarra Valley Water’s sewerage system.

 Multi-resident development means a group of units or allotments that may or may not share common property other than those covered by a registered plan of subdivision.

-Owners Corporation development means a group of units or allotments that share common property.
+Owners corporation development means a group of units or allotments that share common property.
 This may include infrastructure or land.
-An Owners Corporation development is incorporated by registration of a plan of subdivision.
+An owners corporation development is incorporated by registering a plan of subdivision.

-Planned interruption means an interruption to sewer or water supply that is caused by Yarra Valley Water to allow planned works to be carried out.
+Planned interruption means an interruption to sewer or water supply that’s caused by Yarra Valley Water to allow planned works to be carried out.

-Private extension means the pipes and associated fittings from the water and sewer property connection points (usually located at the property boundary) to the customer’s premises.
-A private extension may supply a single residence or multiple residences in the case of an Owners Corporation development or multi-resident development.
-The property owner is responsible for maintenance of private extensions.
+Private extension means the pipes and associated fittings from the water and sewer property connection points (usually located at the property boundary) to the customer’s property.
+A private extension may supply a single residence or multiple residences in the case of an owners corporation development or multi-resident development.
+The property owner is responsible for maintaining private extensions.
 Private extensions also cover assets previously defined as trunk services and combined drains.

-Private fire service is a privately owned and maintained asset for fire protection and it is essential it operates effectively in an emergency situation.
+Private fire service is a privately owned and maintained asset for fire protection and it’s essential it operates effectively in an emergency situation.
 A fire service includes all pipework and assets into a property excluding the stop valve on Yarra Valley Water’s main and the water meter (where fitted).